AngleProtocol/angle-docs/other/amo.md

 ## Example

 Algorithmic market operations are well suited for lending markets.
-In this case, the way an AMO would look like is that a contract mints an amount of stablecoins (using no collateral and hence not interacting with any other protocol module) and deposits them on a lending market such as Aave.
+In this case, the way an AMO looks like is that a contract mints an amount of stablecoins (using no collateral and hence not interacting with any other protocol module) and deposits them on a lending market such as Aave or Morpho.

 These minted stablecoins can then be borrowed by people having a sufficient amount of backing collateral in the lending protocol.
 It is only when they're borrowed that the minted stablecoins can really be considered to be on the open market.
 At this point, they are backed by the collateral deposited in the lending protocol by the borrowers.
 As such, the stablecoins originally minted by the protocol's contract and deposited in the lending market are over-collateralized when being released in the market.
+And a lending AMO is a way to delegate the borrowing facility of Angle stablecoins to another protocol.

 ## Angle AMOs